 The Group has indexed four microfilms relating to the prison hulk Phoenix and are available for sale on CD.

-Contact the group by writing to: Convict Connections, Genealogical Society of Queensland, PO Box 1467, Carindale, QLD 4152, or by email to email@example.com
+Contact the group by writing to: Colonial and Convict Connections, Genealogical Society of Queensland, PO Box 1467, Carindale, QLD 4152, or by email to email@example.com

 The aim of the Group is to assist members with their research into their English, Welsh or Irish ancestry through discussion, guest speakers and acquisition of resources.